nickeubank/ds4humans/_build/html/_sources/30_questions/00_solving_the_right_problem.md

-# Solving the Right Problem
+# Stakeholder Management & Solving the Right Problem

 In Douglas Adams' comedic sci-fi classic *Hitchhiker's Guide to the Galaxy*, a race of hyperintelligent pandimensional beings set out to build a massive supercomputer the size of a city to solve the mysteries of the cosmos once and for all.
-When they turned on the computer, named Deep Thought, they announced that "the task we have designed you to perform is this.
+When they turned on the computer, named Deep Thought, they announced that:

+> "The task we have designed you to perform is this.
 We want you to tell us... the Answer!"
+>
+> "The Answer?" said Deep Thought.
+>
+> "The Answer to what?"
+>
+> "Life!" urged one designer.
+>
+> "The Universe!" said another.
+>
-"The Answer?" said Deep Thought.
-"The Answer to what?"
-"Life!" urged one designer.
-"The Universe!" said another.
-"Everything!" they said in chorus.
+> "Everything!" they said in chorus.
+>

-Deep Thought paused, then answered, "Life, the Universe, and Everything.
+> Deep Thought paused, then answered, "Life, the Universe, and Everything.
 There is an answer.
 But," Deep Thought added, "I'll have to think about it."

 Seven and a half million years later, when Deep Thought had *finally* finished its calculations, the descendants of those designers assembled to learn the result of their ancestors' work.